-MDM frame real-word spelling correction as an instance of the noisy-channel problem: correcting the signal S (the observed sentence), which has passed through a noisy channel (the typist) that might have introduced errors into it, by finding the most likely original signal S' (the intended sentence, generated by a language model).
-The probability that the typist types a word correctly is a parameter α , which is the same for all words.2 A typical value for α could be .99.
-For each word, the remaining probability mass $(1 - \alpha)$, the probability that the word is mistyped as another real word, is distributed equally among all its spelling variations.3 So the probability that an intended word w is typed as x is given by where SV(w) is the set of spelling variations of word w (not including w itself).
-So by Bayes's theorem and an independence assumption, the probability that the intended word was w when x is observed is given by $P(w|x) = P(w) \cdot P(x|w)$.
+channel (the typist) that might have introduced errors into it, by finding the most likely original signal S' (the intended sentence, generated by a language model).
+The probability that the typist types a word correctly is a parameter α , which is the same for all words.3 A typical value for α could be .99.
+For each word, the remaining probability mass $(1 - \alpha)$, the probability that the word is mistyped as another real word, is distributed equally among all its spelling variations.4 So the probability that an intended word w is typed as x is given by where SV(w) is the set of spelling variations of word w (not including w itself).